Deterous/LibIRD/IRDKit/README.md

 To compare two IRDs, run `irdkit diff game1.ird game2.ird` The comparison can be printed to a file, e.g. `-o out.txt` or `--output=`

+## Renaming IRDs

+For all options, run `irdkit help rename`

+To rename an IRD (or folder of IRDs) according to a redump DAT, run `irdkit rename -d redump.dat game.ird`